unidebSDMGroup/AmogusRunner/Docs/System Specifications.md

 - Depending on the obstacle size the AIs jump height is adjusted.

 ## Platform generation
-- Platforms and obstacles are generated randomly from variatons of assets provided.
+- Platforms, obstacles and coins are generated randomly from variatons of assets provided.
 - The instantiation/random generation happens during runtime.